franciscop/server/README.md

 # Server

-A simple, powerful and flexible server for Node.js:
+A simple and powerful server for Node.js:

 ```js
 let server = require('server');